wiremoons/cputemp/README.md

 as long as they are using Linux as their operating system (OS).

-I re-wrote the program using [Ada](https://www.adacore.com/about-ada) as way to learn the language, while re-creating a familar tool.
+I re-wrote the program using [Ada](https://www.adacore.com/about-ada) as way to learn the language, while re-creating a familiar tool.

 ## Using the Program

-When run, the command outputs the following information, that shows the hostname it ran on, and the currect CPU temperature in degrees centigrade (ie Celsius):
+When run, the command outputs the following information, that shows the hostname it ran on, and the current CPU temperature in degrees centigrade (ie Celsius):
 ```
 'pavimoons' CPU => 45.0 °C